Deion Sanders became investor in The Diamond, via 1989 court agreement

-For as long as The Diamond stands, part of it was financed by the man who’s currently the nation’s most talked about sports figure.
+The most talked about figure in sports has a complicated relationship with Richmond.

-The relationship of Colorado football coach Deion Sanders, who used unconventional transfer techniques to instantly revive a program that had hit the skids, with Richmond is complicated.
+Part of The Diamond was financed by Colorado football coach Deion Sanders, who used unconventional transfer techniques to instantly revive a program that had hit the skids, an achievement that has drawn heavy national attention.

 People are also reading…